 We know from the work of psychologists such as Freud and his successors that we seem to be almost programmed to take a critical view of ourselves.
 I think we all experience this and we so easily fall into mulling over what’s gone wrong with us and for us.
-This can bring with it quite a lot of emotional pain, often unhelpful pain.
+And mulling over what’s gone wrong is something we try to do as little as possible of in mindfulness practice.
+That’s because it can bring with it quite a lot of emotional pain, often unhelpful pain.

 Where did they go right?